kinecosystem/erc20token-sdk-python/README.md

 # Send tokens
 tx_id = token_sdk.send_tokens('to address', 10)

-# In a second or two, the transaction enters the pending queue
+# In a short while, the transaction enters the pending queue
 for wait in range(0, 5000):
     if tx_statuses[tx_id] > erc20token.TransactionStatus.UNKNOWN:
         break